-Facebook removes 3B fake accounts, but how many missed?
+Facebook: Fake account removal doubles in 6 months to 3B

 Nearly all of them were caught before they had a chance to become “active” users of the social network.

-Nonetheless, Facebook’s new report didn’t say how many fake accounts it also missed.
-As a result, it’s not clear whether Facebook is getting better at catching made-up accounts or if the problem itself is just getting worse — or both.
+Facebook said Thursday it saw a “steep increase” in the creation of abusive, fake accounts on its service in the past six months.
+While most of these fake accounts were blocked “within minutes” of their creation, the company said this increase of “automated attacks” by bad actors meant not only that it caught more of the fake accounts, but that more of them slipped through the cracks.

+As a result, the company estimates that 5% of its 2.4 billion monthly active users are fake accounts.
+This is up from an estimated 3% to 4% in the previous six-month report.

-The increase in removals shows the challenges Facebook faces in removing accounts created by computers to spread spam, fake news and other objectionable material.
+The increase shows the challenges Facebook faces in removing accounts created by computers to spread spam, fake news and other objectionable material.
 Even as Facebook’s detection tools get better, so do the efforts by the creators of these fake accounts.

 The new numbers come as the company grapples with challenge after challenge, ranging from fake news to Facebook’s role in elections interference, hate speech and incitement to violence in the U.S., Myanmar, India and elsewhere.